 According to Dale Champion, Nate’s great great great nephew, in his research, he found that Nate was not actively promoting the competing association.
 In fact, Champion tells us that the Association had appointed Nate as their leader during a meeting he didn’t even attend.
 When Nate found out, he declined the nomination, but word had gotten out about the meeting.
 Dale Champion says, “By them choosing Nate, they signed his death warrant.”

-The wealthy ranchers soon labeled him a cattle rustler and when they brought in 50 henchmen and gunfighters, Nate’s KC Ranch was the first to be targeted in what became known as the Johnson County War.
-The men arrived on April 9, 1892 when there were four men at the ranch cabin, including Champion.
-Two of the men, trappers who had just been passing by, were captured by the cattle baron group and a cowboy named Rueben “Nick” Ray was shot and killed.
-Nate was besieged in his cabin as a hail of bullets came his direction.
-He was able to hold out for several hours, killing at least four of the gunmen and wounding several others.
+The wealthy ranchers soon labeled him a cattle rustler, and when they brought in 50 henchmen and gunfighters, Nate’s KC Ranch was the first to be targeted in what became known as the Johnson County War.
+The men arrived on April 9, 1892, when four men, including Champion, were at the ranch cabin.
+Two of the men, trappers who had just been passing by, were captured by the cattle baron group, and a cowboy named Rueben “Nick” Ray was shot and killed.
+Nate was besieged in his cabin as a hail of bullets came in his direction.
+He held out for several hours, killing at least four gunmen and wounding several others.
 However, when they set his cabin on fire, he was forced to emerge and was shot down.
-Dale Champion says, “At the time of Nate’s death he had eight pack horses, all just paid for, and nearly 200 head of cattle of his own.
+Dale Champion says, “At the time of Nate’s death, he had eight pack horses, all just paid for, and nearly 200 head of cattle of his own.
 He was getting ready to take a ranch and homestead it.
-He had a good reputation as an honest business man.”
+He had a good reputation as an honest businessman.”

-One of the men who participated in the siege was famous gunman Frank M. Canton, who reportedly regretted the incident so much so, that he left the cattlemens’ association shortly thereafter and moved to Oklahoma where he became a U.S. Deputy Marshal.
+One of the men who participated in the siege was famous gunman Frank M. Canton, who reportedly regretted the incident so much that he left the cattlemen’s association shortly after that and moved to Oklahoma, where he became a U.S. Deputy Marshal.